sonikkk-526/.LRC-Editor-Docx/README.md

 # lrc-docs
 A documentation website for my ["Lyrics Editor for .LRC" repository](https://github.com/sonikkk-526/Lyrics-Editor-for-.LRC).

-This repo/website is still under development, I will publish more details soon.
+~~Update 10/14/2023: This repo/website is still under development, I will publish more details soon.~~

-_Last update: 10/14/2023_
+Update 10/26/2023: I am happy to announce that the first version of [LRC Editor documentation](https://sonikkk-526.github.io/lrc-editor-docs/#/) is live!

-## Project setup
+# Project setup
 ```
 yarn install
 ```